LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D2B-NodeLabNotes.md

 ## The `lit-html` package

 - Look at how the syntax is similar to a template string.
-- In the browser's debugger, look at what is returned by `html` and by `render`.
+- In the browser's debugger, look at methods in the View class and at what is returned by:
+  -  `tasksTemplate` using `html`.
+  -  `displayTasks` using `render`.

 - Compare the development and production versions of `lit-html`.
   - See the dev version running on the dev server: message in console, large dependency visible in debugger
   - See the production version by displaying dist/index.html with live server.